-For more information on the campaign, you can visit the AOP website, by clicking here, to download a campaign pack.
+For more information on the campaign, you can visit the AOP website to download a campaign pack.
 The campaign is also featured on social channels.
 You can get involved using the hashtag #StubItOut.

 Many people are aware that smoking can cause heart disease and lung cancer; however, many people don’t realise that smoking can lead to serious eye conditions and even vision loss.
 Studies show smoking increases the risk of age-related macular degeneration, cataracts, glaucoma, diabetic retinopathy and dry eye syndrome, as well as so many other health issues.
 As you probably know, there are many different ways to quit smoking, and there is no one size fits all treatment to kick the habit.

 The NHS SmokeFree website has helpful tools and advice to support you in quitting and staying smoke-free.
 Click here to go SmokeFree.